Zannick/logic-graph/games/README.md

 The `src` directory will contain Rust files that implement the graph for your specific game.
 The `bin` directory contains the main program starting point used with `cargo run`.
 The `benches` directory contains the benchmark program used with `cargo bench` that will run some generic tests on your graph.

 The `data` directory will contain diagram files for your game, currently a graphviz (dot) file and a mermaid file.
 GitHub can automatically render the mermaid file, but the interface may be a little tough to use with the typical graph size.
 The graphviz file can be rendered with `neato` to produce a 2D map of your spots based on their coordinates; you may have to adjust the Game's `graph_scale_factor` and some regions' `graph_offset` to make some spots visible.
 You can then re-scale and overlay the produced image onto a map image with [GraphicsMagick](http://graphicsmagick.org), e.g. `gm composite -geometry 5801x -geometry +241+168 digraph.png map.png digraph-map.png` (you'll have to calculate your sizes and offsets).
+A convenience script for this is generated in the `data` folder.

 Finally, there will be a `tests` directory with a `unittest.rs` file.
 This test file will run any YAML test cases you put in that directory.